JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 Let's walk through the entire salary negotiation process so you can see what it's like from end to end.

-The first step might surprise you because it usually comes up very early in the *interview* process.
-In fact, we're going to walk through the interview process because *that* is when the negotiation usually starts.

 ## Where are you in the salary negotiation process?

  * [No job offer yet](#before-job-offer){:data-template="Before job offer"}{:data-action="Choose salary negotiation stage"}